 style W fill:#1a1a2e,stroke:#0f3460,color:#fff

-- Central rule and identity services that apply shared logic and manage per-org configuration
+- Central rule and identity services for shared logic and per-org config

-- Local workflow surfaces that preserve legitimate variation in facility operations
+- Local workflow surfaces that preserve legitimate facility variation

-Healthcare data uses multiple overlapping coding systems — ICD-10, CPT/HCPCS, SNOMED-CT, RxNorm — and different EMR systems may use different versions or local extensions.
+Healthcare data uses multiple overlapping coding systems, and different EMR systems may use different versions or local extensions.
 The normalization pipeline must map facility-specific codes to enterprise-standard terminology.
-The Unified Medical Language System (UMLS) provides mapping resources across all major healthcare code sets, and research on patient-centered data interoperability identified terminology inconsistency as a primary interoperability challenge across multi-site systems.
+The UMLS (NLM, 2024) provides mapping resources, and research on data interoperability (MDPI, 2025) identified terminology inconsistency as the primary challenge across multi-site systems.

 Patient Identity Resolution